camunda/camunda/els-schema/src/main/resources/README.md

 The migration is organized in several steps:

+ 1. Remove old templates
- 1. Create new templates and indices
+ 2. Create new templates and indices
- 2. Create pipelines that defines the migration from old index to new index (if needed).
+ 3. Create pipelines that defines the migration from old index to new index (if needed).
- 3. Reindex (migrate) from old index into new index with usage of pipelines
+ 4. Reindex (migrate) from old index into new index with usage of pipelines and delete old index (for each index).
- 4. Delete pipelines (if needed).
+ 4. Delete pipelines

 There exists directories for each steps.
 These directories contains for every index/template a json request payload file.
 The _create_ directory contains **index** and **template** settings and descriptions.
-The _migrate_ directory contains **pipeline** definitions (if needed) and **reindex** requests.
+The _migrate_ directory contains **pipeline** definitions (if needed) and **reindex** requests in pipeline and reindex folders
 This makes it possible to customize definitions and settings like shards and replicas.
 Please refer Elasticsearch documentation for details.

 The schema/format of the json files is according to [Elasticsearch REST API](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/index.html)  description.